tommasomoretti/cs-http-tag/README.md

 ## Send data everywhere.

-This tag sends GET/POST HTTP request to and endpoint.
-The request payload types are:
+This tag sends dataLayer push data or custom data via GET/POST HTTP request to and endpoint.
+If debugging mode is enable, all the actions that the tag mades will be logged to the console.
-- dataLayer push
-- Custom data

-For debugging, all the actions will be logged in the console.

 ---